Chora Church: A Byzantine Masterpiece

 • Museum era: Reopened to the public as the Kariye Museum in 1958, at which point it officially ceased to function as a mosque to serve as a cultural monument.

-Magnificent Interior of Parekklesion Frescoes at Chora Church
+Frescoes of Parekklesion - Chora Church

 A high-resolution perspective of the Parekklesion (side chapel) in the Chora Church, featuring the dome frescoes of the Virgin and Child surrounded by angels.
 This image captures the complex eschatological and funerary imagery of the Palaiologan Renaissance, restored to 14th-century vibrancy.